linkerd/website/linkerd.io/content/2.12/tasks/grafana.md

 ```

 Then refer the location of your Grafana service in the Linkerd Viz `values.yaml`
 entry `grafana.url`.
-For example, if you installed the Grafana offical Helm
+For example, if you installed the Grafana official Helm
 chart in the `grafana` namespace, you can install Linkerd Viz through the
 command line like so: